top of page

 Why Tumor Biologists Should Never See Randomness But Only Degrees of Disorder

-Goals
+Research Goals

-1. Develop quantitative algorithms for measuring subtle regions of order and disorder in tumors.
+D. Measure subtle regions of order and disorder in tumors.
 These algorithms will allow pathologists and scientists to find sub-groups of cancers that may benefit from more specific types of therapy, which reduces the need for unnecessary treatment and side effects.

-The TSGL seeks to establish the foundational knowledge-based algorithms for measuring order and disorder in tissues and tumors.
+The TSGL seeks to establish the foundational algorithms for measuring order and disorder in tissues and tumors.

 Mission

 Cells within a tumor are arranged in various patterns that seem random, except for large-scale morphological features that pathologists can clearly see and subjectively score.
 These obvious patterns of cell shape and nuclear shape are the reason why a pathologist can say that this tumor is a "Grade 1," while that tumor is a "Grade 3" and more aggressive.
 Likewise, these large-scale patterns allow pathologists to categorize one tumor as an "adenoid cystic carcinoma," while a different tumor as "spindle cell carcinoma."
 Beyond these large-scale morphological features, the human eye is unable to measure subtle regions of order and disorder within a tumor.
 In biology, this problem is referred to as "heterogeneity": in other words, what we see is too complicated for us to pick out any patterns, so we assume that it's random.
-The answer to the problem of heterogeneity is to turn features into numbers: quantitation and statistics!
+The answer to the problem of heterogeneity is multi-fold.
+Traditionally, it has worked well to turn features into numbers in order to apply statistics.
+However, in order to extract more useful information from shapes in cells and tissues, we need more insightful spatial algorithms that measure what traditional methods -- such as, area, volume, surface area, signal intensity, etc. -- cannot.

 bottom of page